flier/rust-pdl/README.md

 Parse PDL file for [the Chrome DevTools Protocol](https://github.com/ChromeDevTools/devtools-protocol).

+**NOTE:** `PDL` (pronounced as `ˈpo͞odl`) is a home-grown format to describe the  DevTools protocol.
+PDL support, such as Sublime syntax highlighting and the json converter, is available at https://github.com/pavelfeldman/pdl.

 ## Usage

 To use `pdl` in your project, add the following to your Cargo.toml: